JasperFx/lamar/documentation/documentation/ioc/registration/inline-dependencies.md

 <[sample:inline-dependencies-open-types]>

-As an alternative approach, we _could_ build up `ConstructorInstance` objects to represent our rules like so:

-<[sample:inline-dependencies-programmatic-configuration]>

 It's frequently useful to explicitly configure all the elements for an enumerable argument (arrays, IEnumerable, or IList).
 Lamar provides this syntax to do just that: